Three Superheros With Powers Greater Than That of Superman

 3. Stardust (Fox Comics, 1939)

-Stardust was created by Hank Fletcher for “Fantastic Comics”, debuting in the first issue.
+Stardust was created by Fletcher Hanks for “Fantastic Comics”, debuting in the first issue.
 Portrayed as a blond-haired man wearing a silver bodysuit, he possesses an extraordinary amount of interplanetary science, along with superhuman strength, the power of flight, and is basically invulnerable.
 Often called a “Super Wizard” due to his knowledge, Stardust possesses many magical abilities.
 Stardust can emit rays that will slow down and stop a moving object, such as a bullet.
 He also has ESP, can change the appearance of people into things or animals, has super-vision, and can change himself into an actual star although one of human size.

 Stardust is an alien from another planet (some Fantastic Comics stories say a star, not planet) who views the events of war unfolding on earth through his crime-detector which he has in an observatory on his home planet or star.
 Stardust decides to travel to earth to put an end to crime on our planet.
 Stardust appeared in sixteen issues of Fantastic Comics between 1939 and 1941.
 AC Comics reprinted Fox Comics issues that Stardust originally appeared in.
 Later on, AC Comics came out with their own character named Stardust, a female superhero bearing no relation to the original Golden Age Stardust.
 Unfortunately, Stardust had a rather limited run in comic book history, but has regained some interest by webcomic artists who felt he was worth revisiting.
 Considering the sheer magnitude of his powers, maybe it was because Stardust could eliminate evil faster than most superheroes that resulted in his brief lifespan during the Golden Age of comics.
 Stardust is presently a public domain figure.